TIBCOSoftware/snappydata/docs/reference/command_line_utilities/store-backup.md

 3. Run the restore scripts.
 Run each script on the host where the backup originated.

 The restore operation copies the files back to their original location.
+All the disk stores including users created one and disk stores for metadata are also restored.

 <a id="verify"></a>